kevinlee6/dotfiles/README.md

 ### linux
 Mostly key mappings (needs xcape package).
 Unable to stow for now bc it accesses files which requires root privilege.
 Manually copy / paste into respective files.
 Autosourcing .Xmodmap doesn't seem to work with Ubuntu 18.04.

-Maps Caps Lock to ISO_SHIFT_LEVEL_3, a fake key used as extra modifier. hjkl with iso key gives arrow key functionality; vim-like. xcape gives the caps lock key two functions: if pressed quickly, it sends escape key.
+Maps Caps Lock to Mode_switch, a fake key used as extra modifier. hjkl with mode_switch key gives arrow key functionality; vim-like. xcape gives the caps lock key two functions: if pressed quickly, it sends escape key.
 When held it acts like iso shift key.
 Update 06/28/2019: xcape lags in vim on Ubuntu 18.04; won't maintain it and removed from settings Update 06/30/2019: xcape doesn't lag with i3wm

+Contains i3 and i3blocks; needs external packages to be installed.

+- fonts-font-awesome
+- rofi

 ### TODO: